Things to Do in New Glarus, Wisconsin’s Little Switzerland

 Meet the goats at Swissland Miniature Golf.

-Honestly, I’m not a huge fan of mini golf.
-I am a huge fan of goats braying during a round of mini golf, posing all cute on their little house.
-We went after a decent rain, so had all 18 holes to ourselves.
+Honestly, I’m not a huge fan of mini-golf.
+I AM a huge fan of goats braying during a round of mini-golf, posing all cute on their little house.
+We went after a decent rain, so we had all 18 holes to ourselves.

 If there’s no one in the booth when you arrive, you can grab clubs at the Chalet Landhaus Inn across the street.
 The goat residents will still be there when you return.